hybridgroup/artoo-arduino/README.md

-Once the avrdude uploader is installed we upload the firmata protocol to the arduino, use the arduino serial port address found when you ran `artoo connect scan -t serial`, or leave it blank for default `/dev/ttyACM0`):
+Once the avrdude uploader is installed we upload the firmata protocol to the arduino, use the arduino serial port address found when you ran `artoo connect scan -t serial`, or leave it blank to use the default address `/dev/ttyACM0`:

 ```
 $ artoo firmata upload /dev/ttyACM0
 ```

-Now you are ready to connect to the Arduino using a socket, such as in this example port 4567:
+Now you are ready to connect to the Arduino using a socket, in this example the socket to serial is set on port 4567 (which is also the default value):

 ```
-artoo connect serial ttyACM0
+artoo connect serial ttyACM0 4567
 ```

 ### Ubuntu